-Angew. Chem. Int. Ed. 2010

 About the Authors:

-Nicholas J. Turro, upper left, is the William P. Schweitzer Professor of Chemistry at Columbia University.
+Nicholas J. Turro, upper left, was the William P. Schweitzer Professor of Chemistry at Columbia University.
 He has been widely recognized by national and international awards as a leader and pioneer in the area of supramolecular chemistry, organic photochemistry, molecular spectroscopy, host-guest chemistry and magnetic effects on photochemical reactions.
 In addition he has received awards for excellence in teaching by Columbia University, the National Science Foundation and the American Chemical Society.
-To browse to Nick's home page, go to http://turroserver.chem.columbia.edu/
+Read more about the Turro Legacy in the February 2014 issue of Photochemical & Photobiological Sciences.

 V. Ramamurthy (Murthy), right, is currently Professor and Chair of Chemistry at University of Miami, FL.
 He has held appointments at Indian Institute of Science, Bangalore, The Du Pont Company and Tulane University.
 He is well-known for his contributions in the area of solid-state chemistry, supramolecular chemistry and organic photochemistry.
 His current interest includes chemistry in confined spaces.
 To browse to Murthy's home page, go to http://umchemistry.cox.miami.edu/MurthyGroup/home.html